Skip to main content

 Is the RSV vaccine safe?

-Based on clinical trial data, the RSV vaccines are generally considered to be safe for older adults.
+The RSV vaccines are generally considered to be safe for older adults.
 Side effects reported after vaccination are typically mild and temporary and include swelling at the injection site, headache, nausea, fever, and fatigue.
 “Overall, the vaccine seems to be pretty well tolerated,” Thomas Russo, MD, a professor and chief of infectious diseases at the University at Buffalo, told Prevention.
 “For the most part, these side effects are what we expect with most vaccines.”

 Does Medicare cover the RSV vaccine?

 If you have Medicare Part D, your plan should cover the RSV vaccine at no out-of-pocket cost to you.
 This means whoever administers the vaccine should not charge you a deductible or copayment.
 If you decide to get this vaccine at a pharmacy, make sure the pharmacy is included in your Part D network; if the pharmacy is not in your network, they can charge you for the vaccine.
-If you don’t have a Medicare Part D plan, you may be charged for the vaccine since Medicare Part B does not provide coverage for the RSV vaccine.
+If you don’t have a Part D plan, you may be charged since Medicare Part B does not provide coverage for the RSV vaccine.

 If you receive your drug coverage through your employer or another provider, check your plan to see if the RSV vaccine is covered.